awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 Amazon FreeRTOS includes the `SetupAWS.py` script to make it easier to set up your Espressif board to connect to AWS IoT\.
 To configure the the script, open `<amazon-freertos>/tools/aws_config_quick_start/configure.json` and set the following attributes:

 `afr_source_dir`
-The complete path to the `amazon-freertos` directory on your computer\.
+The complete path to the *<amazon\-freertos>* directory on your computer\.
 Make sure that you use forward slashes to specify this path\.

 `thing_name`
 The name that you want to assign to the AWS IoT thing that represents your board\.